pspdev/psplinkusb/README.md

 ## Using PSPLINK

 To be able to use PSPLINK with Playstation Portable homebrew, the homebrew will need to be build into an unencrypted ``.prx`` file.
 This can be done by running CMake like ``psp-cmake -DBUILD_PRX=1 .`` or if you're using a Makefile by adding ``BUILD_PRX=1`` to it.
-The build the homebrew.
+Then build the homebrew.

 In the build directory, open a terminal and run the following program: